Benign prostatic hyperplasia

 Some diagnostic tests are used to rule out cancers of the prostate or bladder as the cause of symptoms.
 In some cases, symptoms of prostate cancer can be similar to those of BPH.
 Tests may also be performed to see if BPH has caused any kidney damage.

-Digital Rectal Exam.
-The digital rectal exam is used to detect an enlarged prostate.
+The digital rectal exam is used to detect signs of prostate cancer.
 The doctor inserts a gloved and lubricated finger into the patient's rectum and feels the prostate to estimate its size and to detect nodules or tenderness.
 The size of the prostate is not always associated with severity of symptoms.
 The exam is quick and painless.
-The test helps rule out prostate cancer or problems with the muscles in the rectum that might be causing symptoms, but it can underestimate the prostate's size.
+The test helps rule out prostate cancer or problems with the muscles in the rectum that might be causing symptoms, but it can underestimate the prostate size.
 It is never the sole diagnostic tool for either BPH or prostate cancer.

 Your doctor may recommend a prostate specific antigen (PSA) test to check for prostate cancer.
-This test measures the level of prostate-specific antigen (PSA) in the blood.
-A PSA test measures the level of prostate-specific antigen (PSA) in the patient's blood.
+PSA is a substance made by cancerous and non-cancerous prostate cells.
+A PSA test measures the level of prostate-specific antigen (PSA) in the blood.
 The PSA test is a widely used but controversial screening test for prostate cancer.
-High PSA levels may indicate prostate cancer, but BPH itself usually raises PSA levels.
+High PSA levels may indicate prostate cancer, but BPH itself often raises PSA levels.
 And, some drugs used to treat BPH can decrease PSA levels.

 In this procedure, a thin tube with a light at the end (cytoscope) is inserted into the bladder through the urethra.
 The doctor may insert tiny instruments through the cytoscope to take small tissue samples (biopsies).
 Cytoscopy is typically performed as an outpatient procedure, usually in the office.
 The person may also be given sedation and local, spinal, or general anesthesia, typically in an outpatient surgical setting.